Mike Toglia Player Props: Rockies vs. Athletics

 Mike Toglia At The Plate

-- Toglia has two doubles, two home runs and five walks while hitting .216.
+- Toglia is batting .218 with two doubles, two home runs and five walks.

-- Toglia is batting .313 with one homer during his last games and is on a four-game hitting streak.
+- Toglia will look to extend his five-game hitting streak.
+He's batting .375 with one homer in his last outings.

-- In nine of 17 games this year (52.9%), Toglia has reached base safely via hit, and that includes multiple hits twice.
+- In 10 of 18 games this season (55.6%), Toglia has reached base safely via hit, and that includes multiple hits twice.

-- In 17 games played this season, he has homered in two of them.
+- He has homered in two of 18 games played this year, and in 3.3% of his plate appearances.

-- Toglia has driven in a run in five games this season (29.4%), but has had no multiple-RBI games.
+- Toglia has driven in a run in six games this year (33.3%), but has had no multiple-RBI games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.